roschlynnmichael/Crypto-Project/README.md

 # Key Policy Attribute Based Encryption using Charm Crypto and Python Flask
-Built and Developed by Francina Pali and Roschlynn Michael Dsouza as a semester long class project for the course of CSCI-5930 Applied Cryptography under the guidance of Prof. Reza Tourani.
+Built and Developed by Saint Louis University as a semester long class project for the course of CSCI-5930 Applied Cryptography under the guidance of Prof. Reza Tourani.

 ### Installation
 Use the ```install.sh``` script in the Install Script Folder to automatically update, upgrade, download, build and compile the necessary packages required.